 The 4 most popular paragon alternatives

-The embedded iPaaS approach of Paragon can be helpful to build product integrations.
+The embedded iPaaS approach of Paragon focuses on low-code product integrations.
 But not all integrations are suitable for it.
 In this article we present 4 popular alternatives to Paragon.

 Robin Guldener